2my/2my.github.io/_posts/2014-09-05-how-to-talk.md

+---
+title: "How to Talk so Kids Will Listen and Listen so Kids Will Talk"
+categories: [barn book]
+layout: "posts"
+---

 # How to Talk so Kids Will Listen and Listen so Kids Will Talk

 ## Distress and Dealing With Strong Feelings